 The possible underlying reasons for uncalled fines are as follows:

-● Ensure if someone else like your family members or close mates have taken your vehicle out without you having any knowledge about it.
+- Ensure if someone else like your family members or close mates has taken your vehicle out without you having any knowledge about it.

-● Check with your vehicle’s insurance policy details thoroughly.
-This should include information such as expiration date and times.
+- Check with your vehicle’s insurance policy details thoroughly.
+This should include information such as expiration dates and times.
 Driving a vehicle without any valid insurance policy is not allowed or entertained at all.

 Fighting your ticket in the court will finally decide at the end as to whether you are guilty or not for the NJ traffic violation.
 The decision could be anything depending upon a variety of factors, and sadly you won’t have control over the decision at all.